 Hate crime recording and data collection

 The Czech police register crimes with extremist backgrounds using two forms: an incident form and a form on known perpetrators.
-When filling out the forms, police officers make a note of any potential bias motivation for the crime.
-The recorded data are checked - some manually and some automatically - and submitted to police analysts for review.
-The data are then entered into the Crime Statistics Recording System, which is part of a broader information system - the Electronic Criminal Proceedings (ECP) - which is operated by the Police Presidium.
+Police officers note on the forms whether the crime was committed with a bias motivation.
+The recorded data are checked (some manually and some electronically) and provided to police analysts.
+The data are then entered into the Crime Statistics Recording System, which is part of the broader Electronic Criminal Proceedings (ECP) information system operated by the Police Presidium.

 The data are shared with the Prosecutor's Office through the ECP system.
-This evidence allows crime data to be disagreggated according to pre-defined targeted groups, including Jewish people, Roma, Muslims and Arabs.
-Planned changes to the forms and to the system will enable more precise data entry and output.
+This evidence allows the disaggregation of crime data according to pre-defined targeted groups, which include Jewish people, Roma, Muslims and Arabs.
+Changes to the forms and to the system will enable more precise data entry and output.
 Extremist crime and hate crime statistics are published on the website of the Ministry of the Interior on a regular basis as part of quarterly and annual reports on extremism.

 Hate crime victim support

 There is both a general victim support system and a specific support system for hate crime victims in the Czech Republic.
 Czech law recognizes hate crime victims as victims with specific needs.